Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/notes.md

 - Domain objects are defined as TypeScript types in `models.ts`
 - Factory classes create domain objects with proper validation in `factories.ts`
 - Repository classes handle data persistence in `repositories.ts`
-- Services (to be implemented) will contain business logic in `services.ts`
+- Services contain business logic in `services.ts`
-- All business logic should be implemented as pure functions that don't mutate arguments
+- All business logic is implemented as pure functions that don't mutate arguments

 ### Type Safety